tostenzel/psa-prizes/README.rst

 Example
 =======

-Specify the cards and grades of interest in ``input/input.csv`` (`Click <https://github.com/tostenzel/psa-prizes/blob/master/input/input.csv>`_ for an example):
+Specify the cards and grades of interest in ``/input/input.csv`` (`Click <https://github.com/tostenzel/psa-prizes/blob/master/input/input.csv>`_ for an example):

- - Paste the respective `item link <https://www.psacard.com/auctionprices>`_ in the first column
+ - Paste the respective `item link <https://www.psacard.com/auctionprices>`_ to the first column
  - Write the respective grades to the second column as a list in Python syntax.

 If you write in the file through a GUI-based program, make sure to keep **;** as the only column delimeter.

-Run psa-prizes:
+Run *PSA-prizes*:

 .. code:: console

     $ poetry run psa-prizes

+Data, information and plots are saved to ``/output/``.
+Information and plots are also printed in the terminal for each card-grade pair.

 Documentation
 =============